123AGustien/spd-captain-ai-lena-autonomous-agent-core/README.md

 Core decision principles include:

-- If CRITICAL risk → ACTIVATE EMERGENCY STABILIZATION
+If CRITICAL risk
+→ ACTIVATE EMERGENCY STABILIZATION

-- If HIGH risk → ACTIVATE STABILIZATION MODE
+If HIGH risk
+→ ACTIVATE STABILIZATION MODE

-- If ENERGY is low → REDUCE SYSTEM LOAD
+If ENERGY is low
+→ REDUCE SYSTEM LOAD

-- If FX is unstable → FX CORRECTION ACTIVE
+If FX is unstable
+→ FX CORRECTION ACTIVE

-- If MEDIUM risk → PREVENTIVE RESILIENCE MODE
+If MEDIUM risk
+→ PREVENTIVE RESILIENCE MODE

+Otherwise
-- Otherwise → SYSTEM STABLE
+→ SYSTEM STABLE

-The exact backend implementation remains authoritative.
+Important: The exact backend implementation remains authoritative.

+The README documents the architecture and principles but does not override the backend rules.

 ---